python-tipos-de-datos

 Data Types in Python

-Data types allow us to categorize and manage different values that we can assign to variables in our Python programs.
+Data types allow us to categorize and handle different values that we can assign to variables in our Python programs.

-Each data type has specific characteristics and behaviors that help us perform operations and manipulate data effectively.
+Each data type has specific characteristics and behaviors that help us perform operations and data manipulations effectively.

 Booleans (bool)

-Booleans (bool) are truth values that represent boolean logic.
+Booleans (bool) are truth values that represent Boolean logic.
 They can be True or False and are used in logical expressions and flow control.
-For example, in an if expression, it is evaluated whether a condition is true or false.
+For example, in an if statement, it evaluates whether a condition is true or false.

 true_value = True